uesleibros/wasabi/docs/ERRORS.md

 ### ERR_TLS_ENCRYPT_FAILED (14)

 **What happened:** `EncryptMessage` returned a non-zero SSPI status code.
 The outgoing data could not be encrypted.

 **Common causes:**

-- TLS context was invalidated
+* TLS context was invalidated.
-- Internal state corruption after a partial send
+* Internal state corruption after a partial send.
-- Extremely rare in normal operation
+* Extremely rare in normal operation.

 **What to check:**

-- Disconnect and reconnect
+* Disconnect and reconnect.
-- Log the SSPI error code from `WebSocketGetLastErrorCode`
+* Log the SSPI error code from `WebSocketGetLastErrorCode`.

 ### ERR_TLS_DECRYPT_FAILED (15)

 **What happened:** `DecryptMessage` returned a fatal error other than `SEC_I_RENEGOTIATE` (which is handled separately by `ERR_TLS_RENEGOTIATE`).

 **Common causes:**

-- Corrupted TLS record received
+* Corrupted TLS record received.
-- Network device modifying encrypted traffic
+* Network device modifying encrypted traffic.
-- Internal SSPI failure
+* Internal SSPI failure.

 **What to check:**

-- Disconnect and reconnect
+* Disconnect and reconnect.
-- Check for SSL inspection proxies
+* Check for SSL inspection proxies.

 ### ERR_INVALID_URL (16)

 **What happened:** The URL could not be parsed.

 **Common causes:**

-- URL does not start with `ws://` or `wss://`
+* URL does not start with `ws://` or `wss://`.
-- Empty URL string
+* Empty URL string.
-- Missing hostname
+* Missing hostname.
-- Port number out of range (must be 1-65535)
+* Port number out of range (must be 1–65535).
-- Non-numeric characters in port
+* Non-numeric characters in port.

 **What to check:**

-- Verify the URL format: `ws://host/path` or `wss://host:port/path`
+* Verify the URL format: `ws://host/path` or `wss://host:port/path`.

 ```vb
 ' Valid URLs